ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 How to run it
 *************

 The profiler has been built on top of the work already run in anemoi-training.
-For that we have defined a new class 'AnemoiProfiler' that inherits from 'AnemoiTrainer' where we just add new features and methods relevant to the generation of the reports and activation of the profiling mode.
-Similarly to how we do 'anemoi-trainining train' to submit a new training job, we had added an new command to execute a profiler job, so we just need to do 'anemoi-training profiler'.
+For that we have defined a new class ``AnemoiProfiler`` that inherits from ``AnemoiTrainer`` where we just add new features and methods relevant to the generation of the reports and activation of the profiling mode.
+Similarly to how we do `anemoi-trainining train` to submit a new training job, we had added an new command to execute a profiler job, so we just need to do ``anemoi-training profiler``.

 Following the same concept as we have with the train command, the profiler command is also controlled via the definition of a config.
 For details about the config and the different fields required please refer to the Config section.
 The full command to then execute the profiler is: